-A wily young logician once met a famous movie actress, and he wished to kiss the young woman on the cheek.
+A wily young logician once met a famous movie actress, and he wished to kiss the young woman's hand.
 He said to her, "I would like to ask you a favor.
 I will make a statement.
 All I ask is that if the statement is true, then you give me your autograph.
 Will you do that for me?"